bstr156/community-hub/src/docs/sys/PoDA.md

 ## Optimistic Rollup with PoDA (Proof of Data Availability)

+This is a high level overview of PoDA and its architecture.
+If you are looking for more specific documentation or instructions for using PoDA, head to [Syscoin's PoDA documentation](https://docs.syscoin.org/docs/tech/poda).

 The general [design](Design.md) for a layer 2 using PoDA on Syscoin layer 1 can be applied with ZK-based rollups (we have prototyped this with Hermez zkEVM) the same as we have applied with Optimism Bedrock.
 Since optimistic rollups have some advantages over zkEVM right now due to the overhead of ZK proving, we chose to integrate with Bedrock to begin, and will introduce a hybrid solution likely along the lines of Bedrock/Hermez/zkSync upon emergence of hardware-efficient ZK proving solutions.
 We feel the Bedrock design is currently the cleanest, most secure and efficient of any of the many rollup designs today.

 <div align="center">